 This London-based brand was founded by Argentinean fashion photographer Josefina A. Theo and inspired by her childhood on the Uruguayan coast.
 After several years working with brands including Net-a-Porter and Matches Fashion she decided to make a career pivot and launch her own luxury label – the result is her elegant, refined take on sustainable swimwear.
 The pieces are all ethically made in a female-only couture factory in Portugal using high-tech but ecological fabrics, including Econyl® and a renewable yarn made from castor beans.
 Expect minimalist one-pieces and mix-and-match bikinis in bold block colours and modern silhouettes.

 Ayla’s playful, feminine designs instantly conjure up feel-good holiday vibes and memories of cocktails on the beach, which was exactly the aim when London-based founders Kirsty Ames and Heidi Sommerau started the label – the idea was dreamed up while they were on the beach in Tobago, and many of their collections are inspired by the Caribbean islands.
-For SS20 they’ve opted for coral-inspired prints, with a percentage of the profits going toward the Coral Guardian charity, which is dedicated to coral reef conservation.
+Bikinis and one-pieces feature signature clashing colour frills and metallic thread detailing to contrast soft, tie-dye patterns.
 All of their sustainable swimwear range is created from recycled fibres, while their sarongs are made with Cupro, a by-product of cotton that would normally be thrown away.

 Growing up on St Barths, Swedish designer Agnes Fischer has always had an affinity with the ocean.
 Horrified at the rapidly diminishing health of the planet’s coral reefs, she pledged to create a luxury sustainable swimwear brand handmade in Italy using only fibres from regenerated fishing nets and ocean waste.
-The collection, designed to be worn from the beach to the bar, features hand-painted ’80s-inspired prints and scrunchie-inspired straps.
+The collection, designed to be worn from the beach to the bar, comes in bold colours and retro-inspired prints.
 Plus, 10% of profits are donated to the Healthy Seas project – a team of volunteer divers who recover ghost nets from the sea, which then go on to be made into the fabric that Fisch uses.

 Stay Wild Swim